magento/devdocs/guides/v1.0/migration/migration-user-guide.md

 </div>

 <h2 id="migrate-overview">Overview</h2>
-We’re pleased you’re considering moving from the world’s #1 eCommerce platform—Magento 1.x—to the eCommerce platform of the future, Magento 2.
+We’re pleased you’re considering moving from the world’s #1 eCommerce platform&mdash;Magento 1.x&mdash;to the eCommerce platform of the future, Magento 2.
 We’re excited to tell you about this process, which we refer to as migration.

 Why a migration rather than an upgrade?
 Because it’s not automated; you’ll set up a parallel Magento 2 system and migrate data, media files, configuration, themes, code, and so on to it.